 For weeks 1 and 2 teams must submit a copy of their line-ups to the opposition and the Exec committee, indicating any borrowed or new players.
-Rostering on the BSF website is not required.
+The OSA holds the team roster on behalf of the BSF, and may add player names to the OSA website.
+Where possible rosters are also shared with the BSF.

-Before games in Week 3 commence, teams must have rostered all players (with the exception of Rookies) on the BSF website.
+Before games in Week 3 commence, teams must have declared their roster (with the exception of Rookies) to the OSA.
 "Rookies" are defined as people who have played fewer games in the previous season than the number required for BSF rostering in the OSL in the previous season.
 A grace period of two League games before rostering is allowed.